Ashland To Buy Hercules For $3.3 Billion

-The deal marks the second major chemical industry transaction in as many days.
-On July 10, Dow Chemical said it will buy Rohm and Haas in a deal valued at $18.8 billion.
+The deal, announced on July 11, marks the second major chemical industry transaction in as many days.
+On July 10, Dow Chemical said it will buy Rohm and Haas in a deal valued at $18.8 billion (C&EN, July 14, page 5).

+At least one stock analyst expects Hercules will get a higher bid.
+Dmitry Silversteyn, of Longbow Research, says Ashland's offer undervalues Hercules, and he "expects a higher offer either from Ashland or a third party."
+But Jeffries & Co. analyst Laurence Alexander counters that Hercules is unlikely to receive a higher offer because of tight credit markets and the pressure on earnings from rising raw material costs.

 Hercules had sales last year of $2.1 billion.
 Ashland says the combination of the two firms will create a company with more than $10 billion in annual sales largely from specialty additives and ingredients, paper and water technologies, and thermoset and water-soluble resins.
 Ashland CEO James J. O'Brien says the acquisition "fulfills our objective to become a leading specialty chemical company."

-The acquisition vindicates efforts by Hercules CEO Craig A. Rogerson to build the one-time lagging chemical maker into an "attractive partner for somebody," as he told C&EN in 2004.
-Now, Rogerson says, "shareholders will receive a significant premium over the current trading price for their shares and, through their ownership of Ashland shares, the opportunity to participate in the upside potential of the combined company."
+The acquisition vindicates efforts by Hercules CEO Craig A. Rogerson to build the one-time lagging chemical maker into an "attractive partner for somebody," he told C&EN (May 24, 2004, page 18).

 Chemical industry observers have been waiting for Ashland to make a major acquisition.
 In 2005, Ashland sold its 38% interest in Marathon Ashland Petroleum to its joint-venture partner, Marathon Oil.
 Marathon also bought Ashland's maleic anhydride business and 60 Valvoline car oil-change centers.
 Ashland walked away with $1.1 billion and told investors it intended to make acquisitions in businesses it knew well, such as adhesives, water treatment, and resins.